Lilburn DUI Lawyer – Lilburn DUI Attorney

 Richard Lawson is Georgia's top-rated DUI attorney with over 20 years' experience in DUI law.
 He is a former DUI prosecutor; he has the advantage of knowing both sides of a DUI case.
 Please see his reviews on the attorney rating site Avvo and contact our office for a free, no-obligation consultation.

-If you were arrested for DUI in Lilburn, you should know that you only have ten business days from the date of your arrest to keep the State from suspending your driver's license.
-You (or your Lilburn DUI Lawyer) must file an Administrative License Suspension hearing request within the ten-day timeframe or your license will automatically be suspended.
+If you were arrested for DUI in Lilburn, you should know that you only have thirty business days from the date of your arrest to keep the State from suspending your driver's license.
+You (or your Lilburn DUI Lawyer) must file an Administrative License Suspension hearing request or an ignition interlock device within the thirty-day timeframe or your license will automatically be suspended.
 The fee is $150.
 If you refused the State's chemical test of breath, blood, or urine, your license will be suspended for one year with no opportunity for a restricted permit.

 Anyone Can Be Charged With DUI